- Canary Islands

 - Best Tours

-The Canary Islands have received 54 awards in 2022 for their beaches from the Blue Flag program and 4 Blue Flags for marinas in the archipelago.
+The Canary Islands received 56 awards in 2023 for their beaches from the Blue Flag program and 4 Blue Flags for marinas in the archipelago.

 The municipality of Adeje, located in the south of Tenerife, prides itself in 2021 with four top-class beaches, awaiting tourists with top facilities.